Merck’s response to Ebola outbreaks

 Along with international agencies and governments, Merck has played — and continues to play — a leadership role in responding to Ebola.

-Merck has also provided cash donations to a number of organizations involved in Ebola relief and recovery efforts:
+Since 2014, Merck has provided cash donations to a number of organizations involved in Ebola relief and recovery efforts.

 Funding helped support the transport of medical supplies to the region.
 Donated Merck products were also included in these shipments.